SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(1-Project-Setup).md

 </dependency>
 ```

 **Note that your addon should still work on any development version released after the RC version you are building against.
-Note that your addon should still work on any development version released after the RC version you are building against.
 API changes are usually only done ater a new RC build has been released, so you can safely build against the RC version while still using the development versions of Slimefun for your server.**

 [**> Continue with Part 2**](Developer-Guide-(2-Creating-the-Addon))